skiimcdogg/Project-Pokedex-Client/README.md

 # POKEDEX (CLIENT SIDE)

+# DISCLAIMER

+We only have the first five generations of pokemons because heroku is free and not so powerfull, sorry about this!

 ## Why Pokedex?

 First we wanted to create a fun app for Pokedex lovers around the world!